 Maximize benefits with these tips:

-- Shop and Negotiate: I compare 3–5 lenders and haggle fees to save thousands.
+- Shop and Negotiate: Compare several lenders and haggle fees.

-- Review Documents: I check Loan Estimates for accuracy.
+- Review Documents: Verify Loan Estimates for accuracy.

-- Prepare Paperwork: Have pay stubs and tax returns ready to speed things up.
+- Prepare Paperwork: Have pay stubs and tax returns ready.

-- Monitor Credit: I avoid new credit to keep my score high.
+- Monitor Credit: Avoid new credit to keep your score strong.

 Frequently Asked Questions